axone-protocol/axoned/README.md

   Documentation:
     doc-proto           Generate the documentation from the Protobuf files doc-command         Generate markdown documentation for the command
+  Mock:
+    mock                Generate all the mocks (for tests)
   Release:
     release-assets      Generate release assets
   Help: